LT&SR 1 Class

 The London, Tilbury and Southend Railway 1 class was a class of 4-4-2T suburban tank engines.
 Thirty-six were built between 1880–1892, by Sharp, Stewart and Company and Nasmyth, Wilson and Company.
 They were the first locomotives owned by the London, Tilbury and Southend Railway and were the first 4-4-2T locomotives to operate in Britain.

 Background

 Prior to 3 July 1880, all train services on the London, Tilbury and Southend Railway (LT&SR) had been run by the Great Eastern Railway (GER) under contract.
 An injunction prevented the GER from building locomotives for the LT&SR after this date.
 The railway therefore approached William Adams, a former locomotive superintendent of the GER, then working for the London and South Western Railway who supervised the new design which was officially ascribed to Thomas Whitelegg.

 Design

-The design was based on William Adams's 46 class 4-4-0T but with 6 ft 1 in driving wheels and an extended coal bunker supported by a radial truck making them the first 4-4-2 tanks to be used in the United Kingdom.
+The design was based on William Adams's 46 class 4-4-0T but with 6 ft 1 in driving wheels and an extended coal bunker supported by a radial axle making them the first 4-4-2 tanks to be used in the United Kingdom.